avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

 #. tablecode() in the SeqinR package for viewing the genetic code
 #.
 MatchPattern() in the Biostrings package for finding all
    occurrences of a motif in a sequence
-#. retrievevirusseqs() (in file "Rfunctions.R") for retrieving
-   virus DNA sequences from the NCBI database
 #. translate() in the SeqinR package to get the predicted protein
    sequence for an ORF
 #. s2c() in the SeqinR package to convert a sequence stored as a